yuu0919/chat-space/README.md

 ### Association
 - has_many  :members
-- has_many  :messages
+- has_many  :messages, through: :members
-- has_many  :groups
+- has_many  :groups, through: :members